DeKleineKabouter/bachelorassignment/README.md

 # Average-reward reinforcement learning in two-player two-action games

-This repository contains the code used for my Bachelor Assignment.
+This repository contains the Mathematica code used for my Bachelor Assignment.
 It is largely based on the code used in [[1]](#1).

 The files used for the results are seperated per game.
 They are found in PrisonersDilemma.nb, StagHunt.nb and Snowdrift.nb.